naanselmo/pyargos/README.md

 Installation
 ------

-Installing this library is extremely easy as it is available over at PyPi, so you just need to `pip install it`:
+Installing this library is extremely easy as it is available over at PyPi, so you just need to `pip install` it:

 ```bash
 pip install pyargos